shannaniggans/fancy4n6.github.io/_posts/2022-05-17-ACSC-BSides-IR-Challenge-2021-02-Initial-Access.md

 ### IA-1
 <h5>The actor seems to have initially failed to install themselves on the web server.
 What IP address did their malicious wizardry come from?</h5>
-* You can get Splunk Enterprise on a free trial license for non commercial use - https://www.splunk.com/en_us/download/get-started-with-your-free-trial.html which is handy to have for these things and to play and learn Splunk on.
+* You can get <a target="_blank" href="https://www.splunk.com/en_us/download/get-started-with-your-free-trial.html">Splunk Enterprise on a free trial license</a> for non commercial use which is handy to have for these things and to play and learn Splunk on.
 * You can upload a zip file of all the provided IIS log files to Splunk and I created an index for the challenge.

 1. Start by removing the local IP of 10.1.0.80 from the results: